kian1991/micro-url/README.md

 - `cloudfront_domain_name` — target for DNS
 - `s3_bucket_domain_name` — frontend bucket
 - `alb_dns_name` — ALB endpoint (used by Lambda@Edge and for debugging)

+---

+## CI/CD (GitHub Actions)

+Two workflows live under `.github/workflows`:

+1) `ci.yml` — Continuous Integration
+- Triggers: on pull requests.
+- Installs dependencies with Bun workspaces.
+- Runs unit tests (`bun test`).
+- Type-checks the frontend only when relevant files change (path filter):
+  - Changes in `packages/frontend/**`, `packages/shared/**`, or root config files trigger the check.
+- No build artifacts are produced to keep PR runs fast.

+2) `deploy.yml` — Continuous Deployment
+- Triggers: on push to `main` and manual dispatch.
+- Auth: Uses GitHub OIDC to assume the AWS deploy role.
+- Builds and pushes backend images (matrix for `shortening` and `forwarding`) to ECR using the root `Dockerfile` with `SERVICE=<name>-service` build-arg.
+  - Tags: `latest` and the commit SHA.
+  - Platform: `linux/amd64` (matches Makefile’s buildx note).
+- Forces ECS rollouts for `forwarding-ecs-service` and `shortening-ecs-service` so the new images go live.
+- Builds the frontend and syncs `packages/frontend/dist` to the S3 bucket named `${DOMAIN}-frontend`.

+Required repository secrets (Settings → Secrets and variables → Actions):
+- `AWS_DEPLOY_ROLE_ARN` — IAM role to assume via OIDC (e.g., `arn:aws:iam::877525430326:role/git-deployment-role`).
+- `AWS_REGION` — e.g., `eu-central-1`.
+- `AWS_ACCOUNT_ID` — e.g., `877525430326`.
+- `DOMAIN` — your apex, e.g., `murl.pw` (used to address S3: `murl.pw-frontend`).

+Notes and options:
+- CloudFront invalidation: For stronger cache freshness after frontend deploys, add an invalidation step referencing your distribution ID.
+I can wire this in if desired.
+- Docker build verification on PRs: Optional CI job to build (but not push) images when service code changes — catches Dockerfile issues earlier.
+- Terraform automation: Infra currently uses a local backend.
+If you want `terraform plan` on PRs and `apply` on `main`, migrate state to a remote backend (e.g., S3 + DynamoDB) and add a workflow.